Kd0ve/blog/content/post/secure-file-storage/index.md

 The register screen for the challenge.

-From there, I went to the “secure” file storage system and uploaded a file with the name `iijiijiijflag.txt` .
+From there, I went to the "secure" file storage system and uploaded a file with the name `iijiijiijflag.txt` .

 ![Adding the properly named file to the secure file storage system.](Untitled-2.png)